 Was this your first international service trip?

 J: It was!
 I have always been interested in traveling on a service trip, but besides our partnership with them, what really drew me to the Timmy trip was their emphasis on continuous care.

 K: This was my first international service trip!
 It was my first official service trip altogether.
 My husband and I are avid travelers, but being fortunate enough to go on this specific international service trip has been a trip of a lifetime.
 I plan to continue these trips and spread even more happiness beyond our four walls here at Readers.com.

 How did this trip compare to your expectations of what a service trip would be like?

-J: The logistics of a weeklong trip that takes us to 5 different communities are a huge task that Timmy takes on with ease.
+J: The logistics of a weeklong trip that takes us to 5 different communities is a huge task that Timmy takes on with ease.
 I really didn’t know what to expect in terms of environment or my usefulness as a non-medical professional, but Timmy always found a place for me in the group.
-From getting to scribe for doctors, to taking patient vitals, I felt like I was still helping to run a smooth clinic.
-The experience was so eye opening!
+From getting to scribe for doctors to taking patient vitals, I felt like I was still helping to run a smooth clinic.
+The experience was so eye-opening!